sballin/alfred-search-notes-app/README.md

 ### Result actions

-*   **enter** to open the note/folder
+*   **enter** to open the note/folder, or create a new note if none was found
+*   **shift+enter** to search for your Alfred query using the Notes in-app search
 *   **cmd+enter** to copy the note body to the clipboard
-*   **alt+enter** to copy notes://[title of note] to the clipboard
+*   **alt+enter** to copy a notes:// URL to the clipboard that can be opened with the included `Note Opener/Note Opener.app`

-Use `Note Opener/Note Opener.app` to make notes:// urls open the relevant note when clicked.

 ## Install

-If you're on macOS Catalina, download the [latest version](https://github.com/sballin/alfred-search-notes-app/releases/latest/download/Search.Notes.alfredworkflow) of the workflow.
-If you haven't used python 3 on your computer before, you may need to install the Xcode developer tools by running the following command in a terminal:
+If you're on macOS Catalina with Alfred 4, download the [latest version](https://github.com/sballin/alfred-search-notes-app/releases/latest/download/Search.Notes.alfredworkflow) of the workflow.

-    xcode-select --install
+### Authorizing the binary

+The "search" binary needs to be manually authorized to run on your computer.
+Right-click the Search Notes workflow, click "Open in Finder", open the "search" folder, right-click the "search" binary, click "Open", and you should be all set after it runs once in Terminal.

+### Older versions

-If that doesn't work for you, or you're on an older macOS, try version [1.4.3](https://github.com/sballin/alfred-search-notes-app/releases/tag/1.4.3).
+If you encounter problems or are on an older version of macOS/Alfred, try an older version like [1.4.3](https://github.com/sballin/alfred-search-notes-app/releases/tag/1.4.3).

 ### Stay up to date